fzarebinski/motorway-app/README.md

 ## Setup

 To setup the project you need to:
-* install a supported Node and Yarn version (check requirements),
+* install supported versions of Node and Yarn (check requirements),
 * run `yarn` to install dependencies,
 * copy `.env.sample` file and save it as a `.env` file,
 * fill the `.env` file with your local configuration,